"Trust yourself. You know more than you think you do."

 Wishful Thinking Disguised as Intuition

-- False version: Believing something because you want it to be true.
+- False version: Believing something because we want it to be true.

 - True intuition: Sensing something that may be uncomfortable or unwanted.